Metaswitch/clearwater-readthedocs/Home.md

 ## Latest Release

-The latest stable release of Clearwater is "How to Train Your Dragon".
+The latest stable release of Clearwater is "Into the Wild".

 ## Architecture